-The Seymour Marine Discovery Center is located at Long Marine Laboratory (LML)–the working marine lab for UC Santa Cruz.
-We work closely with LML researchers to incorporate cutting edge marine science research into our education programs.
+The Seymour Marine Discovery Center is located at Long Marine Laboratory on the UC Santa Cruz Coastal Science Campus.
+We work closely with UC Santa Cruz scientists to incorporate cutting edge marine science research into our education programs.

 If your class is joining us for a tour during a field trip, your students will learn

 about the Marine Mammal Physiology Project (MMPP) where college students, scientists, and animals work together to solve some of the great underwater mysteries of marine mammals.
 Visit the MMPP’s website to find:

 - Information about how scientists work cooperatively with marine mammals and other animals residing at Long Marine Lab.

-- Standards-based curriculum based on “Expeditions to Antarctica.”
+- Classroom resources and activities based on Dr. Terrie Williams’ expeditions to Antarctica.
 Discover how marine mammals have adapted to survive in one of the harshest environments on the planet!

 - Highlights from current research projects around the world.

 Dive in and explore www.mmpp.ucsc.edu.
 It’s a great resource to use with your students before or after their Seymour Center field trip!

 Integrate marine science and technology into your curriculum with the Tagging of Pelagic Predators (TOPP) program.
 Scientists from around the world attach satellite and acoustic tags to over 20 different species in the Pacific Ocean including white sharks, tunas, leatherback turtles, and elephant seals.
 Students can follow the movements of these animals in real time.
 For access to the data and more information, visit TOPP.org.